Qatar–United States relations

 Qatar and the United States are strategic allies.
 Qatar has been designated a major non-NATO ally by the United States.

+Qatar maintains an embassy in Washington, D.C. and the U.S. has an embassy in Doha.

 History

 The United States formed diplomatic relations with Qatar on 19 March 1972, when diplomat William Stoltzfus met with Qatari government officials and submitted his credentials.
 Bilateral relations between the two countries have expanded since the opening of the U.S. embassy in Doha in March 1973.
 The first resident U.S. ambassador arrived in July 1974.
 Qatar and the United States coordinate closely on Middle Eastern regional diplomatic initiatives to increase security in the Persian Gulf.
 The two countries also have extensive economic links, especially in the hydrocarbons sector.
 Qatar has also developed international educational institutions in the region to cater to the Middle Eastern market.
 Qatar also hosts an American military facility.

 During the 2017 Qatar diplomatic crisis, the United States President Donald Trump claimed credit for engineering the diplomatic crisis in a series of tweets.
 On 6 June, Trump began by tweeting: "During my recent trip to the Middle East I stated that there can no longer be funding of Radical Ideology.
 Leaders pointed to Qatar – look!"
 An hour and a half later, he remarked on Twitter that it was "good to see the Saudi Arabia visit with the King and 50 countries already paying off.
 They said they would take a hard line on funding extremism, and all reference [sic] was pointing to Qatar.
 Perhaps this will be the beginning of the end to the horror of terrorism!"
 This was in contrast to attempts by The Pentagon and State department to remain neutral.
 The Pentagon praised Qatar for hosting the Al Udeid Air Base and for its "enduring commitment to regional security."
 U.S. Ambassador to Qatar, Dana Shell Smith, sent a similar message.
 Earlier, the US Secretary of State had taken a neutral stance and called for dialogue.
 Qatar hosts about 10,000 U.S. troops at Al Udeid Air Base, which houses the forward operating base of United States Central Command that plays a commanding role in US airstrikes in Syria, Iraq, and Afghanistan.
 A Pentagon spokesperson claimed the diplomatic crisis would not affect the US military posture in Qatar.
 On 8 June, President Donald Trump, during a phone call with the Emir of Qatar Tamim bin Hamad Al Thani, offered as a mediator in the conflict with a White House meeting between the parties if necessary.
 The offer was declined, and Qatari official stated, "The emir has no plans to leave Qatar while the country is under a blockade."
-On 9 June, Trump once put the blame on Qatar, calling the blockade "hard but necessary" while claiming that Qatar had been funding terrorism at a "very high level" and described the country as having an "extremist ideology in terms of funding".
-This statement was in conflict with Secretary of State Tillerson's comments on the same day, which called on Gulf states to ease up the blockade.